-The American Endurance Ride Conference (AERC) is making the first step to endurance riding a little easier this year with their 2016 Fall Special promotion.
+The American Endurance Ride Conference (AERC) is making those first steps to endurance riding a little easier with their 2017 Fall Special promotion.

-“Fall is a great time to get started in endurance riding, with cooler weather and spectacular autumn foliage,” said AERC Executive Director Kathleen Henkel.
-“If you’ve been riding regularly, your trail horse may already be ready for one of AERC’s limited distance rides of 25 or 30 miles.”
+“Autumn is a great time to get started in endurance riding, with cooler weather and spectacular fall foliage,” said AERC Executive Director Kathleen Henkel, from AERC’s national office in Auburn, California.
+“If you’ve been riding regularly, your trail horse may already be ready for a 25-mile ride.”

 Many endurance rides also offer 10 to 15 mile “intro” rides, just for equine and rider teams to get acquainted with ride procedures and etiquette.
 Each equine, even at fun rides, will be checked by a veterinarian before and after the ride, with a check that includes heart rate, limb soundness, hydration and gut sounds, to ensure the horse is deemed “fit to continue.”

-“Every year our Fall Special brings in around 100 new members to AERC,” said Henkel.
-“We’re hoping to get even more signed up this year.”
-Members receive a monthly magazine, Endurance News, in the mail every month, as well as an endurance riding handbook, rule book and educational materials that come along with their membership card.
-Fall Special members will receive both 2016 and 2017 AERC ID cards.
+AERC members receive a monthly magazine, Endurance News, in the mail every month, as well as an endurance riding handbook, rule book and educational materials that come along with their membership card.
+Fall Special members will receive both 2017 and 2018 AERC ID cards.

 In addition to promoting the sport of endurance riding, AERC has encouraged the use, protection, and development of equestrian trails, especially those with historic significance, since 1972.
 Many special events of four to six consecutive days take place over historic trails.
 The founding ride of endurance riding, the Western States Trail Ride or Tevis Cup, covers 100 miles of the famous Western States and Immigrant Trails over the Sierra Nevada Mountains.
 These rides promote awareness of the importance of trail preservation for future generations and foster an appreciation of our American heritage.